jacopoMauro/dm552/haskell/ex_sheet1_lists_funcs_patterns.md

 probably still a significant obstacle, but try to notice how to think about problems still.

 -   Mergesort.
-(Hint: We need a merge procedure that takes to sorted lists and creates one combined sorted list.
+(Hint: We need a merge procedure that takes two sorted lists and creates one combined sorted list.
 Base cases are either list being empty.
 For the algorithm that solves the problem, it should `take` the first half and sort recursively and to take the